Is Sustainability Really Too Expensive? Find out now

 Myth Origins: Why People Think Sustainability is Expensive

 The belief that sustainability is too costly stems from focusing on initial investments and short-term returns.
 Traditional business models and a lack of awareness about long-term benefits contribute to this misconception.
-People tend to see sustainability as an added expense, without recognizing the savings and that come with sustainable practices.
+People tend to see sustainability as an added expense, without recognizing the savings and incentives that come with sustainable practices.

 Evidence-Based Examples that Disprove the Myth